Laba Sosseh

-Laba Badara Sosseh; Labba Sosseh or Laba Sosseh (born March 12, 1943 in Bathurst now Banjul, Gambia, died September 20, 2007 in Dakar, Senegal) was a Senegalese son and salsa singer and composer.
+Laba Badara Sosseh; Labba Sosseh or Laba Sosseh (12 March 1943 – 20 September 2007) was a Gambian son and salsa singer and composer.
 According to Abdoulaye Saine of Miami University, Sosseh is regarded as "the greatest salsa singer of his generation and perhaps of all time in Senegambia Major."

 Early life and family

 A griot, Sosseh was born in Bathurst, British Gambia (now Banjul, the Gambia) on 12 March 1943.
 Through his mother Aji Mariama Mbaye, commonly referred to as Aja Jankey Mbaye, he is related to the Senegambian musician Musa Ngum and Gambian historian Alieu Ebrima Cham Joof.
 Through his father Dembo Corah Sosseh (or Dembo Kura Sosseh), he is related to Alieu Ebrima Cham Joof through the Sosseh—Joof family.
 His maternal grandfather Tafsir Demba Njange Mbaye (or Tafsir Demba Mbaye/Mbye), was an early 20th century Muslim religious leader in Banjul and imam of the local mosque in Half-Die, Banjul.
 There is a street named after Tafsir Demba in Banjul.
 Like his cousin Musa, he was ethnically Serer but occasionally sang in Wolof.
 His ancestors came from the Serer precolonial Kingdom of Saloum and from Banjul, the Gambia.
 His mother was born in the Gambia but trace descent patrilineally to Kaymor then part of the Kingdom of Saloum, now part of modern day Senegal.
 His father was born in Senegal.
 Sosseh was his mother's only child.

 His father Dembo was a driver for the British Overseas Airways Corporation (BOAC).
 When Sosseh was ten years old, his father got a promotion as a signalman and relocated to Dakar, Senegal with his family.
 In Senegal, Sosseh continued his education in French until graduating at secondary school level.

 Sosseh's children include: Denzy Sosseh (an artist, singer, songwriter, and composer), Demba Said Sosseh, and Koumba Sosseh.